kaislar/fashion-app/README.md

 4. Run the app:
 - To run the app with Streamlit (and without fastapi), run `make run-frontend`
 - To run the app with both Streamlit and FastAPI, run `make run-app`

-#### (optional) Evaluation Tool (AI, Promptfoo, RAGAS)

-- To install the evaluation tool, run `make install-promptfoo` (nvm, promptfoo ...),
-- We will use the name `LLMAAJ` to refer to LLM_AS_A_JUDGE, which is used to evaluate the AI system in Ragas metrics and other metrics
-- Update the ``.env`` file *(take a look at the ``.env.example`` file)*
-- To run the app, run `make eval-env-file`

-**How to run the evaluations locally:**

-- You can run promptfoo with ```make eval-env-file``` to run the evaluation reading the env file. take a look at promptfoo section in the ``.env.example`` file, if you want to use similarity metrics, you need to add the embedding model.
-- Run `test-llmaaj-client` to check if the LLM as a judge responds.
-- If you check the ``make eval-env-file`` command in the makefile, you can see that we do cd src and then set the python path to the current directory so promptfoo can find it.
-- You need to be familiar with Promptfoo to use it.
-I advise you to learn about it before making changes to the evaluations part of this repository.
-For now, there are different datasets and configs:
-- a simple dataset
-- a dataset for information extraction (NER).
-IE metrics will be also computed on this dataset.
-- if you want to change a config, go to the makefile and look at the ``eval-env-file`` command.
-Change the --config evaluation/promptfooconfig.yaml to other configs

-Steps to evaluate a rag system:

-**retrieval metrics :evaluating retrieved contexts against ground truth**:

-1. dataset :
-   - Each row of a dataset has a query and an answer.
-2. steps and metrics:
-   - Evaluate the chunking (chunk_size & chunk_overlap): you will need to check the context_recall & precision for example to see if the answer is in the context.
-   - Evaluate the embeddings: (try different models): same as previous
-   - try retrieval systems like Azure AI Search: same as previous

-**end-task: evaluating ground truth vs generated answer**:

-1. dataset :
-   - Depending on the end task and the type of the answer (string, or json...), you will need to build the dataset on that.
-   - For example, if the answer is a string, the dataset column 'answer' will be a string.
-   - if you are going to evaluate batch of questions and batch of answers, you will need to build the dataset on that.

-2. steps and metrics:
-   - For example, if the answer is a string, you will need to use the exact_match & ragas answer_similarity.
-   - If the answer is a json, you will need to use the json_exact_match, missing_fields...
-   - Changing the prompt
-   - Using one question, or multiple questions (batch) at once sent to the LLM.

-3. promptfoo config:
-   - If you use a config like the one in ``src/evaluation/providers/config_baseline.py``, we use an abstract class to define the global structure.
-   - Be aware that you need to adapt it if you want to use it for something else.

-## Docker installation (deprecated, will be updated soon)

-[//]: # (todo update docker installation for the app and for promptfoo)
-- Set the environment variables (in the system or in a .env file)
-- Run docker with the right port bindings.
-- Since the app is running in docker and using streamlit, the Internal and External URL addresses won't work.
-You need to access the app with localhost:forwarded_port

 ### 1.3 ⚙️ Steps for Installation (Contributors and maintainers)
 Check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.